 Types of staff

-- Live out – Nannies reside at their own address, arriving for work in time to take over responsibility for their charges.
-They leave on their employers return at the end of the day.
-A nanny is an experienced and usually qualified childcarer employed to look after children at the employer’s home.
-Nannies are trained to provide care, nurture and educational development for children from birth to around ten years.
-Their qualifications range from CACHE to NVQ’s and Foundation Degrees and to the NNEB.
-Training they receive is of a high standard and will mean they have best practice and be experts in their industry.
-Some will have specialties, ALN expertise or Nurture training.
-Nannies can be either live in or out, permanent or temporary and have complete sole charge of the children.
+Nannies reside at their own address, arriving at your home in time to take over responsibility for your children, whether you leave for work or remain at home.
+They leave on return of the named family member or at the designated booked leaving time for parents who remain home.
+A Nanny is an experienced and usually qualified childcarer.
+Nannies are for children from birth to around twelve years.
+Their qualifications range from CACHE to NVQ’s and Foundation Degrees and the NNEB.
+The training they receive is of a high standard and will mean they have best practice for most, if not all situations, will safeguard your children and will have expertise with certain skill sets within this industry.
+Some will have extra specialties, ALN expertise or Nurture training for example.
+Nannies can be full or part time, permanent or temporary and have complete sole charge of the children.
 They may work alone or as part of a team in larger households.
-Nanny duties include taking responsibility for the safeguarding and wellbeing of the children in her care, providing happy, stimulating, age appropriate activities, knowing when to give ‘down time’, completing nursery duties such as children’s laundry, maintaining tidiness of children’s rooms and preparing children’s meals.
-A nanny is not responsible for general household tasks.
-Salaries vary, depending on whether the Nanny is live in or live out, what qualifications/experience she holds, if she’d have to use her own car for work etc. Going rates for a trained and experienced live out nanny are from £9 to £12 net per hour.
-For less experienced, it is lower, and for a live in nanny from £350 to £600+ from low experience to expertise.
-Employer must pay their tax and Ni on the top of the net rate.
-Employers are responsible for this aspect of their nanny’s pay.
-Everycare Nannies can advise on this aspect of employment.
+Nannies take full responsibility for the safeguarding and wellbeing of the children in their care, providing happy, stimulating, age appropriate activities, knowing when to give ‘down time’ for completing Nursery duties such as children’s laundry, maintaining tidiness of children’s rooms and preparing children’s meals.
+These are all ‘Traditional Nanny’ duties.
+A Nanny is not responsible for general household tasks.

-- Maternity Nurses are employed on a temporary basis to assist with newborn babies.
-They live in, 24 hours a day basis assisting mum with all issues to do with the newborn.
+Maternity Nurses are employed on a temporary basis to assist with newborn babies.
+They live in on a 24 hours a day, 6 days a week basis assisting the primary carer with all issues to do with their baby.
 They usually have specific qualifications in the care of newborn babies or vast experience in this area.
 They are usually hired by the family for 6-8 weeks.
-They are self employed, therefore the family is not responsible for the tax and NI; this is the responsibility of the Maternity Nurse.
+They are self-employed; therefore, the family is not responsible for the tax and NI; this is the responsibility of the Maternity Nurse.

 In addition to caring for your baby they may also advise you on matters such as breastfeeding, getting your baby into a routine, baby equipment and weight gain patterns.